wh-alice/mig_sql/asql/advanced-analytics/r-services/known-issues-for-sql-server-r-services.md

 To get the latest CAB files, see [Installing R Components without Internet Access](../../advanced-analytics/r-services/installing-r-components-without-internet-access.md).

-### Windows group created for LaunchPad must have an account in the SQL Server instance
+### SQLRUserGroup for Launchpad must have an account in the SQL Server instance

- On installation of SQL Server R Services, a Windows user group is created with the default name **SQLRUsers** that is used by the Trusted Launchpad to run R jobs.
+ When SQL Server R Services is installed, setup creates a new Windows user group, with the default name **SQLRUserGroup**, which is used by Launchpad to run R jobs.
 If you need to run R jobs from a remote client using Windows integrated authentication, you must give this Windows user group permission to log into the SQL Server instance where R is enabled.

-In an environment where the group **SQLRUsers** does not have this permission, you might see the following errors:
+In an environment where the group **SQLRUserGroup** does not have this permission, you might see the following errors:

 -   When trying to run R scripts: